 We stopped to pick up the dogs from their local B&B accommodation.
 When I asked how they’d been I was expecting a cheery “absolutely fine!”
 Instead, their landlady looked a little troubled and said Ziggy had been making a nuisance of himself.
 She referred to him still being “intact” and therefore “a bit silly” and “not taking no for an answer”.

-Basically he has made a name for himself as a local sex-pest on Millennium Field.
+He has made a name for himself as a local sex-pest on Millennium Field.
 The two dogs who have also been staying at the Doggy B&B have kept themselves to themselves (under the sofa) because Ziggy has been bothering them.
 Constantly.

 We discussed the subject gravely in the car on the way back.
 We agreed that they are coming off.
 I’ll be ringing the vet first thing tomorrow.